 - Share the Resource and Referral Options sheet

-- After the individual leaves, call one of the Title IX Co-Coordinators at 816-501-3618 or 816-501-3748.
-The Title IX Co-Coordinators will ask you for all relevant information regarding the incident.
+- After the individual leaves, call the Title IX Co-Coordinator at 816-501-3748.
+The Title IX Co-Coordinator will ask you for all relevant information regarding the incident.
 Relevant information includes the name of the student, the name of the alleged perpetrator, the incident that occurred, dates, times, and locations.

 - Do not try to mediate or resolve the issue yourself

-After meeting with the individual and reporting the matter to the Title IX Co-Coordinators, you have fulfilled your primary responsibility.
+After meeting with the individual and reporting the matter to the Title IX Co-Coordinator, you have fulfilled your primary responsibility.
 While the University is responding to the incident, you may need to play a limited role by serving as a witness in the investigation process.
-As a University employee it’s important that you keep the allegations as confidential as possible to respect the privacy of all individuals, to treat the people involved fairly and respectfully, to be mindful of the rights of all parties and to not take sides.
+As a University employee, it’s important that you keep the allegations as confidential as possible to respect the privacy of all individuals, to treat the people involved fairly and respectfully, to be mindful of the rights of all parties, and to not take sides.